JuGid/AutoMate/README.md

 ## Presentation

-AutoMate is a library which allows you to control web browsers with a normed YAML file.
+AutoMate is a library which allows you to control web browsers with a normed YAML file, create scenario, and log the results.

-This library uses [php-webdriver](https://github.com/php-webdriver/php-webdriver) and you can consider it as an overlay that provides you more easyness.

 Thanks to
  - [php-webdriver](https://github.com/php-webdriver/php-webdriver) for this amazing PHP binding solution